Family Law Watchlist Orders

-The most common Family Law Watchlist Order sought, is an absolute order.
+The most common Family Law Watchlist Order sought is an absolute order.
 An absolute prohibition on travel prevents the child from departing Australia under any circumstances.
-The parents of the child, or other person with parental responsibility for the child, cannot consent to the child departing Australia.
+The parents of the child, or another person with parental responsibility for the child, cannot consent to the child departing Australia.

 Can a Child Travel Whilst Their Name is on the Family Law Watchlist?

-A child subject listed on the Family Law Watchlist will only be permitted to travel if the prohibition is ‘conditional’ and authenticated consent has bene provided.
+A child subject listed on the Family Law Watchlist will only be permitted to travel if the prohibition is ‘conditional’ and authenticated consent has been provided.

-How do Place a Child on the Family Law Watchlist?
+Placing a Child on the Family Law Watchlist

-What do I Need to do After a Family Law Watchlist Order (or Application for an Order) is Obtained?
+What do I Need to do After a Family Law Watchlist Order is Obtained?

-Complete the prescribed form for the Australian Federal Police Website and send either the Application or the Court Order, to the Australian Federal Police.
+Once a Family Law Watchlist order has been made (or applied for), you should complete the prescribed form for the Australian Federal Police Website and send either the Application or the court order, to the Australian Federal Police.

-How do I Remove a Child from the Family Law Watchlist?
+Removing a Child from the Family Law Watchlist